matplotlib/matplotlib/doc/api/colors_api.rst

 colors
 ******

-For a plot showing the available matplotlib colormaps see the :ref:`colormap <pylab_examples-show_colormaps>` example.
+For a visual representation of the matplotlib colormaps, see the "Color" section in the gallery.

 :mod:`matplotlib.colors`